 The Company sponsors a 401(k) plan for the benefit of substantially all employees.
-To be eligible for plan participation, employees must have completed one year of service and be 21 years of age or older.
-The 401(k) plan allows employees to contribute a portion of their compensation and provides for the Company to make a discretionary matching contribution that vests in accordance with a predetermined vesting schedule.
-Employer contributions to the plan were \$399 and \$371 for the years ended January 1, 2023 and January 2, 2022, respectively.
+To be eligible for plan participation, employees must have completed one month of service and be 21 years of age or older.
+The 401(k) plan allows employees to contribute a portion of their compensation and, after one year of service, provides for the Company to make discretionary matching contributions.
+All contributions vest in accordance with a predetermined vesting schedule.
+Employer contributions to the plan were \$394 and \$399 for the years ended December 31, 2023 and January 1, 2023, respectively.

-Note 13 - Stock Option Plans
+Note 12 - Stock Option Plans

 The Company has management and director share-based compensation plans which are described below.
-The compensation expenses charged against income for the plans were \$1,278 and \$1,233 for fiscal years 2022 and 2021, respectively.
-The total income tax benefit recognized in the consolidated statements of operations for share-based compensation arrangements was \$166 and \$161 for fiscal year 2022 and 2021, respectively.
+The compensation expenses charged against income for the plans were \$1,618 and \$1,277 for fiscal years 2023 and 2022, respectively.
+The total income tax benefit recognized in the consolidated statements of operations for share-based compensation arrangements was \$198 and \$166 for fiscal year 2023 and 2022, respectively.